Born to be recycled: a comprehensive population synthesis of the Galactic millisecond pulsars: Evolution model

-In order to better visualize how a pulsar get recycled in the $P-\dot{P}$~diagram, Fig.~\ref{fig:PPdot_evol_one_pulsar} shows the track followed by a pulsar evolving in the simulation, starting with an initial period $P_0=6\times10^{-2}$~s, period derivative $\dot{P}_0=4.6\times10^{-13}$~s/s, and mass $M_{\rm NS,0} = 1.34\ M_{\odot}$, its companion being a $\sim6 \ M_{\odot}$ main sequence star.
-We can basically distinguish three major phases in the evolution of this pulsar: first, the pulsar was dominated by the spin-down (caused mostly by the torque $n_3$ presented in \ref{subsec:NS_evo}) and evolved towards a spin period close to 10~s.
-Then, when the accretion started we can clearly see that the pulsar, which passed the death line before, comes back from the commonly called graveyard of pulsars to have a very rapid rotation, close to the millisecond, thanks to the spin-up (caused by the torque $n_1$ presented in \ref{subsec:NS_evo}) that dominates this phase.
-Finally, when the accretion ends, the pulsar can continue to evolve by being dominated once again by spin-down.
-However, compared to when the pulsar was young, the spin-down is much weaker, due to the reduced value of the magnetic field, which is now much lower than at its birth.
-The pulsar finished its evolution with $P=5.6\times10^{-3}$~s, $\dot{P}=3.7\times10^{-20}$~s/s, $M_{\rm NS} = 1.76\ M_{\odot}$ (thus, the pulsar accreted $\sim0.4 \ M_{\odot}$) and its companion became a COWD of $\sim0.7 \ M_{\odot}$.
+In order to better visualize how a pulsar \matteo{evolve in the $P-\dot{P}$~diagram to become a} recycled pulsar, Fig.~\ref{fig:PPdot_evol_one_pulsar} shows the track followed by a pulsar evolving in the simulation, starting with an initial period \matteo{$P_0=9.7\times10^{-2}$~s, period derivative $\dot{P}_0=2.7\times10^{-13}$~s/s, and mass $M_{\rm NS,0} = 1.38\ M_{\odot}$, its companion being a $\sim8 \ M_{\odot}$ main sequence star.
+Since the mass ratio of these two stars, $q=\frac{M_2}{M_{\rm NS}}=5.8$, exceeds the critical mass ratio for main sequence stars in the simulation, $q_c = 3.0$, it means that the mass transfer would be unstable.
+This implies that a CE phase must have occurred, allowing the secondary star to lose enough mass in the envelope, which was then ejected, for the system to later enter a stable mass-transfer phase.
+For further details on binary evolution, see \citet{th23}.} We can basically distinguish three major phases in the evolution of this pulsar: first, the pulsar was dominated by the spin-down (caused mostly by the torque $n_3$ presented in \ref{subsec:NS_evo}) and evolved towards a spin period close to 10~s.
+Then, when the accretion started \matteo{(after 0.21~Gyr of evolution)} we can clearly see that the pulsar, which passed the death line before, comes back from the commonly called graveyard of pulsars to have a very rapid rotation, close to the millisecond, thanks to the spin-up (caused by the torque $n_1$ presented in \ref{subsec:NS_evo}) that dominates this phase.
+Finally, when the accretion ends \matteo{(the accretion lasted $\sim 0.33$~Gyr)}, the pulsar can continue to evolve by being dominated once again by spin-down.
+However, compared to when the pulsar was young, the spin-down is much weaker, due to the reduced value of the magnetic field, which is now much lower than at its birth\matteo{, that is why $\sim10$~Gyr after the end of the accretion phase, the pulsar barely moved in the $P-\dot{P}$ diagram}. \matteo{The pulsar finished its evolution with $P=1.9\times10^{-3}$~s, $\dot{P}=1.1\times10^{-20}$~s/s, $M_{\rm NS} = 2.3\ M_{\odot}$ (thus, the pulsar accreted $\sim0.9 \ M_{\odot}$) and ended up isolated as its companion was ejected after its supernova explosion. }